ViniBilck/ICCR/README.md

 ## Introduction
 The `iccr.py` code provides functionality to analyze and simulate galaxy collisions.
 It calculates initial orbits, retrieves mass information, manages particle data, performs rotations, and generates initial condition files for further simulations.

+## Requirements
+To run this package you will need this python libs.
+1. `pip install numpy`
+2. `pip install tables`
+3. `pip install scipy`

+## Installation
+1. Clone the repository
+2. If you use a conda virtual environment: `conda activate "your env name"`
+3. Enter `cd ICCR/` directory
+4. Then use `pip install -e .`

 ## Class: Collision
 The `Collision` class represents a galaxy collision and provides methods to perform various calculations and operations on the galaxy data.